Barry Phillips Meets...Posted in : Podcasts on 19 January 2018

 He’s the author of two books.
 He has delivered countless keynote conference speeches on motivation and managing a severe illness and has completed five half Ironman races and two full Ironman competitions in the past 3 years.

-This episode is a little different...
+This episode is a bit different...

 We thought it’s time to hit the pause button and review some of the most popular content thus far.
 So sit back and enjoy hearing from Bill Wolsey OBE, Mary McKenna MBE, Judith Gillespie CBE, Gavan Wall and many others.